simon387/notes/java/liferay.md

 ## More about service builder

+You can create it witout any ide help, just create the ```service.xml``` inside the portlet's ```WEB-INF``` folder.
+And yes, after that you can generate all the classes and conf file with an ide like Intellij Idea.

 ### Specify fields lenght

 Columns length: locate ```portlet-model-hints.xml``` in your project, there you can define length and other things for columns.
 Example: